olson-sean-k/wax/README.md

 Alternatives form a single capture group regardless of the contents of their sub-globs.
-This capture is formed from the complete match of the sub-glob, so if the sub-glob `a?c` matches `abc` in `{a?c,x?z}`, then the capture text will be `abc` (**not** `b` as it would be outside of an alternative sequence).
+This capture is formed from the complete match of the sub-glob, so if the sub-glob `a?c` matches `abc` in `{a?c,x?z}`, then the captured text will be `abc` (**not** `b` as it would be outside of an alternative sequence).
-Alternatives can be used to group capture text using a single sub-glob, such as `{*.{go,rs}}` to capture an entire file name with a particular extension or `{???}` to group a sequence of exactly-one wildcards.
+Alternatives can be used to group captures using a single sub-glob, such as `{*.{go,rs}}` to capture an entire file name with a particular extension or `{???}` to group a sequence of exactly-one wildcards.